Professor Igea Troiani

 She was formerly the Dean of International Affairs and Professor of Architecture at Xi’an Jiaotong-Liverpool University (XJTLU) in China.
 She is an architect and academic with over 20 years teaching and practice experience gained in the UK (Oxford), China (Suzhou), Germany (Münster) and Australia (Brisbane and Melbourne).
 Her three key areas of research are: 1) the social production of architecture; 2) architecture and media (focusing on filmmaking) and; 3) architectural labour, neoliberalism and sustainable ecologies.
 Her research traverses the fields of architecture, urbanism, ecology, sociology, politics, economics, and visual culture.
 She was recipient of a Research Excellence Award in 2017.

 In her previous role as Dean she chaired the University Ethics Committee; Global Engagement Committee and; Publishing Committee for XJTLU Imprint, a Press Partner of the University of Liverpool Press.
 XJTLU Imprint publishes high quality research in English and Chinese to reach wider publics.
 In her own research, she employs alternative modes of architectural publishing including filmmaking and exhibition design.
 She is a member of the Surroundings Lab network [www.surroundingslab.org] and writes, directs and produces short films and documentaries as research.
 The films have been made through her production company, Caryatid Films.
 She has curated exhibitions in the UK; some have travelled internationally.
-Her books include: 'The Politics of Making' (2007); 'Transdisciplinary Urbanism and Culture' (2017); 'Architecture Filmmaking' (Nov 2019); 'Visual Research Methods in Architecture' (August 2020); and 'Spaces of Tolerance' (January 2021).
+Her books include: 'The Politics of Making' (2007); 'Transdisciplinary Urbanism and Culture' (2017); 'Architecture Filmmaking' (Nov 2019); 'Visual Research Methods in Architecture' (April 2021); and 'Spaces of Tolerance' (April 2021).
 Between 2017-2018, she was a Visiting Lecturer in Cultural & Historical Studies (CHS) at the Royal College of Art, London supervising dissertations in the MA Architecture, MA City Design, MA Interior Design and MA Environmental Architecture.
 Throughout her academic life she has supervised 100s of dissertations at undergraduate and postgraduate level, and some have won awards.
 She is a supervisor of PhDs and PhDs by Design and has supervised PhDs to completion.
-She has examined PhDs in Australia, Portugal and the UK.
-She has been an External Examiner of two masters programmes at the University of Sheffield and is currently an External Examiner at London Metropolitan University.
+She has examined PhDs in Ireland, Australia, Portugal and the UK.
+She has been an External Examiner of masters programmes at the University of Sheffield and at the Birmingham School of Architecture.
 She was an invited juror for The Council of Editors of Learned Journals (CELJ) and the Royal Institute of British Architects (R.I.B.A) (Dissertation) prize.

 In 1996, she became a registered architect in Australia.
-She has practiced architecture in Melbourne and Brisbane; Münster, Germany and is in practice with Andrew Dawson and Joelle Darby in Original Field of Architecture (OFA) in Oxford.
-With her husband, she made a film about their work in the UK and how it was influenced by their experiences as students at the Royal Melbourne Institute of Technology (RMIT); it was screened in Melbourne in August 2017.
+She has practiced architecture in Melbourne and Brisbane; Münster, Germany and founded in 2008 the practice Original Field of Architecture (OFA) in Oxford with her husband, Andrew Dawson.
+With Andrew, she has made a film about OFAs work in the UK and how it was influenced by their experiences as students at the Royal Melbourne Institute of Technology (RMIT); it was screened in Melbourne in August 2017.
 She began co-teaching studios with Andrew Dawson in 1998.
 They have two children, Lola and Valentino.

 - Dean of International Affairs and Professor of Architecture, Architecture, Xi'an Jiaotong-Liverpool University, Sep 2018 - Jul 2020